We offer the da Vinci advanced laparoscopy myomectomy non-invasive surgery to treat uterine fibroids or benign tumors in Jacksonville, FL

 Why have a Robotic assisted Laparoscopic Myomectomy?

 Very simply stated, it is in your best interest.
 If you are facing a myomectomy, you need to know all of the options available to you in order to make a sound decision.
 An open procedure (laparotomy) is rarely needed for a myomectomy.
-FIRM, Dr. Duffy has been able to perform 96% of all myomectomies laparoscopically.
+FIRM, Dr. Duffy and Dr. Henne have been able to perform 96% of all myomectomies laparoscopically.
 In the few exceptions where a patient had an open procedure, each patient had over 35 fibroids removed.
-Size does not limit their removal, and Dr. Duffy has treated them with a uterine size up to that of a 26 week pregnancy (fibroids approximately the size of a soccer ball).
-The only limitation to laparoscopic removal has been fibroid number, but Dr. Duffy frequently has patients with up to 15-20 fibroids removed.
+Size does not limit their removal, and Dr. Duffy and Dr. Henne have treated them with a uterine size up to that of a 26 week pregnancy (fibroids approximately the size of a soccer ball).
+The only limitation to laparoscopic removal has been fibroid number, but Dr. Duffy and Dr. Henne frequently have patients with up to 15-20 fibroids removed.
 Size of fibroids has never required an open case.
 There is a near zero chance of needing a hysterectomy at the time of the procedure.

-Why choose Dr. Daniel Duffy from the FIRM?
+Why choose Dr. Duffy or Dr. Henne from the FIRM?

-Unlike many gynecologists, Dr. Duffy focus is in the field of fertility.
+Unlike many gynecologists, Dr. Duffy and Dr. Henne focus is in the field of fertility.
 Fibroids can easily be removed, but reconstructing the uterus so that it can be functional in the future is where experience comes into play.
-Dr. Duffy is the only reproductive surgeon in the region who was fellowship trained in the use of the da Vinci Robotic Surgical System.
+Dr. Duffy and Dr. Henne are the only reproductive surgeon in the region who was fellowship trained in the use of the da Vinci Robotic Surgical System.
 He performs more robotic myomectomies than any other surgeon in the Southeast US, typically performing 10-12 cases per month.
 Over 95% of these have been done as outpatient, with the patient going home the same day of surgery.
 He also serves as a proctor (instructor) to other physicians in the area on the use of the da Vinci Robotic System.

-What patients are saying about Dr. Daniel Duffy:
+What patients are saying about Dr. Duffy and Dr. Henne:

-If you are interested in setting up a consult with Dr. Duffy regarding a myomectomy, please call our office at 904-399-5620.
-Dr. Duffy sees patients at all of our Jacksonville locations (Downtown, South, and Beaches) as well as in our Georgia offices in Valdosta and Albany.
+If you are interested in setting up a consult with Dr. Duffy or Dr. Henne regarding a myomectomy, please call our office at 904-399-5620.
+Dr. Duffy and Dr. Henne sees patients at all of our Jacksonville locations (Downtown and South).